survivejs/react-book/manuscript/05_react_and_flux.md

 We have almost integrated Flux to our application now.
 We have a set of Actions that provide an API for manipulating `Notes` data.
 We also have a Store for actual data manipulation.
 We are missing one final bit - integration with our View.
 It will have to listen to the Store and be able to trigger Actions to complete the cycle.

 T> The current implementation is naive in that it doesn't validate parameters in any way.
 It would be a very good idea to validate the object shape to avoid incidents during development.
 [Flow](http://flowtype.org/) based gradual typing provides one way to do this.
-Alternatively you could write nice tests.
+Alternatively, you could write nice tests.
 That's a good idea regardless.

 ## Gluing It All Together

 Gluing this all together is a little complicated as there are multiple concerns to take care of.
 Dealing with Actions is going to be easy.
-For instance to create a Note, we would need to trigger `NoteActions.create({task: 'New task'})`.
+For instance, to create a Note, we would need to trigger `NoteActions.create({task: 'New task'})`.
 This would cause the associated Store to change according to the logic.
 Because Store changes so do all the components listening to it.

 There are multiple ways to connect the Store to our View.
 Our `NoteStore` provides two methods in particular that are going to be useful.
 These are `NoteStore.listen` and `NoteStore.unlisten`.
 They will allow us to keep track of the state and synchronize it with our components.